 -

-Adjust oven rack to the middle position and preheat to 350 degrees F. Grease two 8.5-by 4.5-inch loaf pans with nonstick cooking spray.
+Adjust oven rack to the middle position and preheat to 350℉.
+Grease two 9-by 5-inch loaf pans with nonstick cooking spray or line with parchment paper and grease lightly.

 -